learn-co-curriculum/rails-form_tag-readme/README.md

 require 'rails_helper'

 describe 'new post' do
-  it 'ensures that the form route works with new action' do
+  it 'ensures that the form route works with the /new action' do
     visit new_post_path
     expect(page.status_code).to eq(200)
   end